technomosh/foos/Readme.md

  * Simulate goal: `a, KP4, d, KP6`
  * Exit: `.`

+For enabling rerun after reboot / after failed tasks do the following -

+for the reboot...
+sudo vi /etc/rc.local
+add a line to the file:
+/path/to/python3 /path/to/foos.py &

+for the restart...
+chmod +x scripts/job_rerun.sh
+crontab -e
+add a line with:
+* * * * * /path/to/job_rerun.sh

 ## Troubleshooting

 Please check the [Troubleshooting](doc/Troubleshooting.md) section for some common issues.